ocean1/pretty-write/README.md

 - write in direct form
     - OK: "We have implemented a simple predictor that takes N inputs"
     - KO: "A simple predictor that takes N inputs has been implemented"
 - write in a simple way
 - do not use fancy words because you want your text to be "cooler"
 - do not write for your advisor
 - write uniformly
 - it is perfectly OK to use repetitions (forget about what your high-school teacher told you)
 - avoid synonyms: they confuse the reader
+- stick to a constant and coeherent a naming convention, if you define the instance of an object as "Pluto", don't refer to it as "Jack" or "dog" later on
+- avoid abuse of capital words, which makes the text heavier
+- avoid constructions such as ``please refer to~\cref{fig:xx} for a visual representation of the program`` -- embed in the text what you want to describe and prefer more lightweight constructions: ``\thesystem, depicted in~\cref{fig:xx}, is composed of multiple components...``, ``\thesystem (\Cref{fig:xx}) ...``
+- avoid ``refer to the sources listed in the bibliography`` to explain something, write down in a concise way the 2 or 3 most important points that can help the reader understand
+- always verify to cite sources for: assumptions, introducing topics and existing definitions and works
+- you are allowed to put references to blogposts, tweets, pastebins, but don't overdo it, stick to relevant and insightful references, and be sure to vet the information contained thereby
+- always use `~` before citations (i.e., foobar~\cite{ref})
+- citations never go before a full stop (i.e., foobar.~\cite{ref})

 ### Procedure